luithefirst/rtappl/README.md

 ## How to build

 The demo requires the .NET Core 3.0 SDK.
-Nuget packages are managed using `paket` (https://fsprojects.github.io/Paket/).
-Paket needs to be installed as local dotnet tool using the .NET Core CLI and the nuget packages need to be restored before the build.
+It manages Nuget packages using `paket` (https://fsprojects.github.io/Paket/) that needs to be installed as local dotnet tool using the .NET Core CLI.
+The packages need to be restored before the build.

 `dotnet tool install Paket --tool-path .paket`